Meet1012/Expense_Tracker/Readme.md

 # 📊 Expense Tracker

 **A simple command-line application for tracking your expenses!** This tool allows users to manage their expenses efficiently, providing functionalities to add, delete, update, summarize, and display expenses.
+You can check out the project details [Expense Tracker](https://roadmap.sh/projects/expense-tracker).

 ## 🚀 Features:
 - **Add Expenses:** Track your spending by adding new expenses with descriptions and amounts.